JesperDramsch/phd-thesis/transfer-learning-in-automatic-seismic-interpretation/index.rst

 ~~~~~~~~~~

 Convolutional neural networks show good results for propagating
 interpretations through seismic cubes.
-The pre-trained VGG16 CNN has
+The pre-trained VGG16 convolutional neural network has
 shown very good results in adapting to seismic texture identification.
 Transfer learning was fast and the results are similar to the shallower
-Waldeland CNN.
+Waldeland convolutional neural network.
 Both networks have trade-offs in the misclassification
 and can be improved upon.

 The ResNet50 was shown to be ineffective on transfer learning seismic